ClaudeZsb/muddoc/docs/source/basics/002_differences_of_writing_smart_contracts.rst

   Even if the contract interaction logic is as simple as modifying a single state, it may not always be possible to directly operate on the table where the state resides.
 Mud has a strict access control mechanism.
-If your project has only one custom namespace, such as ``app``, and all tables and systems belong to it, then the above conversion is feasible.
+If your project has only one custom namespace, such as ``muddoc``, and all tables and systems belong to it, then the above conversion is feasible.
 Otherwise, it still needs to be analyzed on a case-by-case basis.